Jump to:

 Brent Coulter/Shutterstock

-Spring is the best time to visit Phoenix.
+The best time to visit Phoenix is in the spring.
 If you’re looking for something more specific, schedule your visit in April to avoid spring break travelers and beat the heat.

 On average, Phoenix has a high of 86 degrees Fahrenheit in April.
 In addition, that month, it gets down to around 59 degrees at night, so it’s not too cold.
 The entire month sees only one day of rain on average.